mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Quarter-Car Suspension Modeling and Simulation with Simscape Multibody/README.md

         - **Option A — Parameter sweep (recommended for beginners)**
             - Sweep `Ks` and `Cs` across small ranges
             - Score each design across all road cases
             - Select a design that meets constraints and minimizes score

-           Implement the parameter sweep in MATLAB using Simulink.SimulationInput objects to programmatically create simulation runs with different values of suspension stiffness (Ks) and damping (Cs) without modifying the model manually.
-For each design point, configure the parameter values in a SimulationInput object, execute the sweep using [parsim](https://www.mathworks.com/help/simulink/slref/parsim.html) ([Running Parallel simulations](https://www.mathworks.com/help/simulink/ug/running-parallel-simulations.html)) when Parallel Computing Toolbox is available, or sim for a serial fallback.
-To reduce repeated run time, use [Fast Restart](https://www.mathworks.com/help/simulink/ug/fast-restart-workflow.html) for iterative scripted simulations, and optionally [Rapid Accelerator](https://www.mathworks.com/help/simulink/ug/how-the-acceleration-modes-work.html) for faster batch execution of the design space
         - **Option B — Lightweight optimization (recommended for intermediate-level users)**
             - Use a simple search (pattern search / constrained minimization / custom heuristic)
             - Minimize comfort subject to travel/deflection limits